rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCertificate.md

 - There is a single argument of type QueryCertificatesInput.
 - Returns CertificateSummaryListResponse.
+### clustercsr
+Get the cluster certificate signing request

+Supported in v7.0+
+Returns the certificate signing request generated from the private key of the Rubrik cluster.

+- There is a single argument of type GetClusterCsrInput.
+- Returns ClusterCsr.
 ### clusterwebsigned
 Get the signed certificate for Web server